-1 supervising or controlling sexually dangerous persons or 2 sexually violent persons:
+1 supervising or controlling sexually dangerous persons or 2 sexually vic len t persons:

-4 (ii) battered to prevent performance of his or her 5 official duties; or

-6 (iii) battered in retaliation for performing his 7 or her official duties.

-8 (4) Causes great bodily harm or permanent disability 9 or disfigurement to an individual 60 years of age or 10 older.

-(5) Strangles another individual.

-(b) Offense based on injury to a child or person with an intellectual disability.
-A person who is at least 18 years of age commits aggravated battery when, in committing a battery, he or she knowingly and without legal justification by any means:

-(1) causes great bodily harm or permanent disability or disfigurement to any child under the age of 13 years, or to any person with a severe or profound intellectual disability; or battered is on or about a public way, public property, a public place of accommodation or amusement, a sports venue, or a domestic violence shelter, or in a church, synagogue, mosque, or other building, structure, or place used for religious worship.

-(2) causes bodily harm or disability or disfigurement to any child under the age of 13 years or to any person with a severe or profound intellectual disability.

-(c) Offense based on location of conduct.
+- (i) performing his or her official duties; - (ii) battered to prevent performance of his or her official duties; or - 6 (iii) battered in retaliation for performing his 7 or her official duties. - (4) Causes great bodily harm or permanent disability or disfigurement to an individual 60 years of age or older. - 11 (5) Strangles another individual. - (b) Offense based on injury to a child or person with an intellectual disability.
+A person who is at least 18 years of age commits aggravated battery when, in committing a battery, he or she knowingly and without legal justification by any means: - (1) causes great bodily harm or permanent disability or disfigurement to any child under the age of 13 years, or to any person with a severe or profound intellectual disability; or - (2) causes bodily harm or disability or disfigurement to any child under the age of 13 years or to any person with a severe or profound intellectual disability. - (c) Offense based on location of conduct.
 A person commits aggravated battery when, in committing a battery, other than by the discharge of a firearm, he or she is or the person

-6 (d) Offense based on status of victim.
-A person commits 7 aggravated battery when, in committing a battery, other than 8 by discharge of a firearm, he or she knows the individual 9 battered to be any of the following:

-(1) A person 60 years of age or older.

-11 (2) A person who is pregnant or has a physical12 disability.

-(3) A teacher or school employee upon school grounds or grounds adjacent to a school or in any part of a building used for school purposes.

-16 (4) A peace officer, community policing volunteer, 17 fireman, private security officer, correctional 18 institution employee, or Department of Human Services 19 employee supervising or controlling sexually dangerous 20 persons or sexually violent persons:

-(ii) battered to prevent performance of his or herofficial duties; or

-24 (iii) battered in retaliation for performing his25 or her official duties.

-(5) A judge, emergency management worker, emergency

-- 4 - LRB102 04203 RLC 14220 b
+- 1 battered is on or about a public way, public property, a public - 2 place of accommodation or amusement, a sports venue, or a - domestic violence shelter, or in a church, synagogue, mosque, - 4 or other building, structure, or place used for religious - 5 worship. - 6 (d) Offense based on status of victim.
+A person commits - 7 aggravated battery when, in committing a battery, other than - 8 by discharge of a firearm, he or she knows the individual - 9 battered to be any of the following: - 10 (1) A person 60 years of age or older. - 11 (2) A person who is pregnant or has a physical - 12 disability. - 13 (3) A teacher or school employee upon school grounds - or grounds adjacent to a school or in any part of a - building used for school purposes. - 16 (4) A peace officer, community policing volunteer, - fireman, private security officer, correctional - institution employee, or Department of Human Services - 19 employee supervising or controlling sexually dangerous - 20 persons or sexually violent persons: - 21 (i) performing his or her official duties; - 22 (ii) battered to prevent performance of his or her - 23 official duties; or - 24 (iii) battered in retaliation for performing his - or her official duties. - 26 (5) A judge, emergency management worker, emergency